Library: Policy

 (ii) prior to the placement of the child in out-of-home care, reasonable efforts were made to prevent the removal from the home, or reasonable efforts were not required due to an emergency, per Section 1-4-201 of Title 10A of the Oklahoma Statutes and OAC 340:75-1-16.

-(I) The determination must be made no later than 60-calendar days from the date of the child's removal from the home.
+(I) The determination is made no later than 60-calendar days from the date of the child's removal from the home.

 (II) Failure to include this finding within 60-calendar days of the child's removal results in a determination of ineligibility for the duration of the child's stay in out-of-home care; or